GuilianCD/esup-otp-cas-server/README.md

 # esup-otp-cas-server

-CAS server which delegates to another server the password check + asks for OTP
+CAS server which delegates to another CAS server the password check + asks for OTP

+### Features

-It asks for long-term validation of OTP.
+- asks for OTP long-term validation (stored in a cookie)

-It can optionnaly bypass OTP if the user has not activated any methods.
+- it can conditionally bypass OTP if the user has not activated any methods
+- handle CAS gateway, proxy tickets CAS, CAS SLO back-channel

+Features not yet implemented
+- conditionally limit the allowed methods

 ### Requirements
 - [esup-otp-api](https://github.com/EsupPortail/esup-otp-api)